Giro 2023 Route stage 14: Sierre - Cassano Magnago

-It’s a typical stage for the sprinters, although the Simplon Pass does not fit that profile at all.
-The 19.9 kilometres at 6.6% seems totally out of place.
+It would have been a typical stage for the sprinters, if not for that huge climb in the first part.
+The Simplon Pass does not fit that profile at all.
+The 20.2 kilometres at 6.5% seems totally out of place.
 Some minor hurdles here and there, but the route is a sprinter’s dream.
-Were it not for the obstacle that looms after 35 kilometres: the Simplon Pass.
+Were it not for the obstacle that looms large after 36 kilometres: the Simplon Pass.

-After descending the pass the riders have still 120 kilometres on the flat ahead of them.
+After descending the pass the riders have still 100 kilometres on the flat ahead of them.
 There’s one small climb remaining in Quinzano San Pietro – 1 kilometre at 6.1%, with 16 kilometres left – and a false flat inside the last 10 kilometres, but that’s it.
-So when the sprinters make it back to the peloton after the Simplon Pass there stand nothing in the way of a fast finishers showdown in Cassano Magnago.
+So when the sprinters make it back to the peloton after the Simplon Pass nothing stands in the way of a fast finishers showdown in Cassano Magnago.

 Ride the route yourself?
 Download GPX stage 14 2023 Giro d’Italia.